Usage

 Table Configuration

-A Bar Chart Entry displays the data in a bar chart format.
-The bar chart entry has the following configuration options:
+A Bar Chart Entry displays data with a horizontal bar chart, while a Column Chart entry uses vertical bars.
+They have the following configuration options:

 • Values: The field to use as the values of the chart.
-This field will be used to determine the height of the bars on the y-axis if a single field is specified under Y Axis.
-In this case, the Values of the Y-axis field will be used as the series.
+This field will be used to determine the height/length of bar.
+If multiple values are provided, they will be used as independent series.

 • Sort By: The field to use for sorting the bars on the x-axis.